thatnepalidev/pomodoro/README.md

 3. **Break Time**:
    - Click "Break" to start a 5-minute break session
    - An alert will notify you when your session ends

+4. **To-Do Task List**:
+   - Add new tasks to your list
+   - Mark completed tasks to track your progress
+   - Remove or edit tasks as needed

 ## Frontend
   - HTML5